fraillt/cpp_serializers_benchmark/README.md

 1. forward\/backward compatibility enabled for `Monster`
 2. all components of Vec3 is compressed in \[-1.0, 1.0\] range with precision 0.01
 3. use non-resizable buffer uint8\_t\[150000\] for serialization
+4. deserialization using `flexible` syntax, similar to `cereal`
-4. use stream input\/output adapter, underlying type is std::stringstream
+5. use stream input\/output adapter, underlying type is std::stringstream
-5. deserialization using `flexible` syntax, similar to `cereal`
 6. check buffer size on reading, but writing buffer is preallocated std::array&lt;uint8\_t, 1000000&gt;
 7. doesn't check for buffer size when reading, buffer: std::array&lt;uint8\_t, 1000000&gt;
+8. use std::stringstream's internal std::string
-8. use yas::mem\_&lt;io&gt;stream as buffer
+9. use yas::mem\_&lt;io&gt;stream as buffer
-9. with yas::no\_header and yas::compacted
+10. with yas::no\_header and yas::compacted
-10. using std::stringstream
+11. using std::stringstream

 ## Why another cpp serializers benchmark